 Toby Tanser's memoir chronicles his quest for purpose when he first arrived in Kenya in the 1990s.
 The book is an incredible adventure, a tapestry of both triumphs and tragedies, but ultimately a captivating and inspiring true story.
 At the book's core lies an audacious undertaking—the construction of East & Central Africa's inaugural public children's hospital, an endeavor heralded by none other than the esteemed Steven Spielberg as "God's work."

 Remarkably, Toby's unyielding determination remains unshaken despite enduring a series of harrowing trials.
-From enduring machete attacks and poisonings to being struck by a reckless speeding car, pelted with stones, and even subjected to a brutal baseball bat assault, Toby steadfastly refuses to relinquish what he perceives as his life's purpose.
+From suffering from machete attacks and poisonings to being struck by a reckless speeding car, pelted with stones, and even subjected to a brutal baseball bat assault, Toby steadfastly refuses to relinquish what he perceives as his life's purpose.
 Sanjay Gupta, the respected correspondent of CNN, astutely notes, "although he almost died, it was a chance for Toby to find his calling."

 The book begins in England and takes readers on a thrilling journey to Iceland, Sweden, Kenya, and finally, America.
 Toby's pilgrimage demonstrates gritty endurance and how a single unpaid volunteer can make a difference in the lives of well over a million children by establishing and running a shoestring charitable organization.